flatironinstitute/sciware/17_FICluster/main.md

 - disBatch
   - Advantages
-    - Dynamic scheduling handles variable-length jobs
+    - Dynamic scheduling ensures jobs
     - Status file of successful and failed jobs
     - Easy retries of failed jobs
     - Slurm just sees a single big job, which sometimes can go through faster than many small jobs